Anger in our joints and muscles

 The capsaicin is found in greatest abundance in the placenta that holds the seeds; the white pithy stuff.

-Make sure you don’t discard it with the seeds; they surprisingly have little capsaicin.
+Make sure you don’t discard it with the seeds; they surprisingly have little capsaicin apparently.

 Freezing peppadews for their capsaicin

-Much of this research deals with anti-inflammation; I find it supremely ironic that hot peppers can reduced the anger in our joints and muscles.
+Much of this research deals with anti-inflammation; I find it supremely ironic that hot peppers can reduce the anger in our joints and muscles.

-More, the national cancer institute states chronic inflammation damages our DNA structure which “can ultimately result in malignant tumours.”
+Even worse the national cancer institute states that chronic inflammation damages our DNA structure which “can ultimately result in malignant tumours.”

 Are you suffering from anger in your joints and muscles?
 The research is unequivocal.
 Daily consumption of peppers rich in capsaicin is just as good as a common anti-inflammatory medicine; without the worries about a hole in the stomach and black blood in the stool.